Overview

 Medicare Data in the CO APCD

-As of June 2022, the Colorado All Payer Claims Database (CO APCD) contained over 870 million claims spanning 2013 through 2021.
-These claims were submitted by commercial health insurance plans, including Medicare Advantage, voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Read more…
+As of June 2023, the Colorado All Payer Claims Database (CO APCD) contained over one billion claims spanning 2013 through 2022.
+These claims were submitted by commercial health insurance plans, including Medicare Advantage, voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS).
+The CO Read more

 Query: CO APCD Data Analytics